cdincer/Imagination/README.md

 - Or just use postman with a default POST request at "http://localhost:5000/convert" and send a image file with extensions jpg or png.
-- Those Images extensions previously mentioned are rules in Configuration/FileRules.json, I arbitrarily picked and choosed them.
+- Those Images extensions previously mentioned are rules in Configuration/FileRules.json, I arbitrarily picked and chose them.
 Same with Configuration/FileRules.json